eN0Rm/certbot-zimbra/README.md

 The preferred way is to install it is by using the wizard [at certbot's home](https://certbot.eff.org/).
 Choose *None of the above* as software and your operating system.
 This will allow you to install easily upgradable system packages.

-By installing Certbot via packages it automatically creates a cron schedule to renew certificates.
+Installing Certbot via the system's package mananger will automatically create a cron schedule to renew certificates.
 We must **disable this schedule** because after the renew we must deploy it in Zimbra.
 So open `/etc/cron.d/certbot` with your favourite editor and **comment the last line**.

 # Limitations